LawrenceZ22/ThermoHands/README.md

 - [2024-08-26] Our automatic annotation pipeline code is uploaded.
 - [2025-02-24] Our paper is accepted by [Sensys 2025](https://sensys.acm.org/2025/) (acceptance rate≈18%)🎉.
 - [2025-03-24] Our TherFormer baseline code is uploaded.
 Stay tuned for update👀!
+- [2025-04-22] Our ThermoHands oral presentation slides are uploaded.
+Check 👉[slides](/assets/thermohands_pre.pdf) for more details.

 ## 🔗 Citation
 If you find our work helpful to your research, please consider citing: